mahmudhasankhan/question-answering-chatbot/README.md

 2. Given that standalone question, look up top 4 similar document chunks from the Pinecone vectorstore.
 3. Pass the standalone question and relevant documents to the model to generate and stream the final answer.

+## Future Work 🙄
+Do it with CSV instead of a pdf file.